 The main purpose of the steroid injection is to decrease pain and increase movement and use of the affected area.
 Steroid injections are usually well tolerated and much less likely than steroid tablets to cause serious side-effects.
 See the separate leaflet called Oral Steroids.

-Steroid injections can be given by your doctor (GP or specialist).
+Some GPs do steroid injections; they can also be done by certain specialists such as rheumatologists, orthopaedic surgeons, radiologists and specialist physiotherapists.
+Some clinicians may choose to do the injection using an ultrasound image to guide them.
+This helps ensure the steroid goes to the correct place.
 Most injections are quick and easy to perform but the injection must be given in a very clean (sterile) environment to prevent infection.

 You should rest the injected joint for 1-2 days after the injection and avoid strenuous activity for five days.
 The steroid injection can be repeated if the first injection is effective.
-However, you should not have more than four steroid injections into the same place in any 12-month period.
+However, you should not have steroid injections in the same part of your body more than three times a year.

 How long do local steroid injections take to work?